 The Debt Arrangement Scheme lets you apply for a Debt Payment Programme (DPP) which helps you repay your debts in full by making affordable monthly payments.

 Interest and charges are frozen from the date of your application being made.

-The Breathing Space Scheme will offer people in the rest of the UK a period of 60 days respite from their creditors.
+The Debt Respite Scheme offers people in the rest of the UK a period of 60 days respite from their creditors.

 The Debt Arrangement Scheme was first introduced in 2004 to help Scottish residents stay in control of escalating debt without having to follow insolvency procedures.